-Q-IVF is one of the world's most complete quality registries for IVF-treatments, with over 230 000 registered cycles from both public and private healthcare providers.
-In 2019, more than 23 000 cycles were started, which is a small increase compared to previous year.
+Q-IVF is one of the world's most complete quality registries for IVF-treatments, with over 300 000 registered cycles from both public and private healthcare providers.

+In 2020, 22 868 cycles were started, which is a decrease with 1000 cycles compared to previous year.

-The chance of getting pregnant from a fresh IVF-treatment has remained at the same level during the last years (in 2018 the chance of success was 22% per initiated treatment and 29.3% per embryo transfer.)
+The chance of getting pregnant from a fresh IVF-treatment has remained at the same level during the last years.
 The chance for a woman of achieving a pregnancy is, however strongly related the woman's age.
-The chance of getting pregnant from a transfer of a frozen embryo has increased, mostly associated with new, effective methods of freezing and extended culture of excess embryos.
-The proportion of multiple pregnancies in Sweden is very low due to only one embryo being transferred in a majority of the cycles.
+The chance of getting pregnant from a transfer of a cryopreserved embryo has increased, mostly associated with new, effective methods of freezing and extended culture of excess embryos.
+The proportion of multiple births in Sweden is very low due to only one embryo being transferred in a majority of the cycles.

-In the last years, extended culture of all embryos, if not replaced on day 2/3, has become the norm.
-Transfer of blastocysts) now constitutes 98% of all transfers with frozen/thawed embryos and 33% of fresh transfers.
+In the last years, extended culture of all embryos, has increased, although day 2-3 stage embryos is still in majority for fresh cycles.
+Transfer of blastocysts now constitutes 99% of all transfers with cryopreserved embryos and 33% of fresh transfers.

-Freezing of unfertilized oocytes, a technique very much improved in recent years, is a technique used by both public and private clinics.
-Since the woman's age is very significant in determining the quality of her oocytes, oocyte freezing is increasing mainly among women younger than 39 years.
+Freezing of unfertilized oocytes, a technique very much improved in recent years, is used by both public and private clinics.
+Since the woman's age is very important in determining the quality of her oocytes, oocyte freezing is increasing mainly among women younger than 39 years.

-Since the change in the Swedish legislation in 2016, which allowed single women to use assisted reproduction, insemination with donated sperm has increased.
-In upcoming reports, we intend to present the proportion of these treatments performed in single women, and how large part of the treatments performed in either heterosexual or homosexual couples.
+Since the change in the Swedish legislation in 2016, which allowed single women to use assisted reproduction, insemination with donated sperms has increased.
+In upcoming reports, we intend to present the proportion of these treatments performed in single women, and separate into treatments performed in heterosexual and homosexual couples.